 Sue spoke at public meetings in Auckland, Hamilton, Hawkes Bay, Palmerston North, Whanganui, Wellington, Christchurch and Dunedin and in a number of academic settings.
 Enthusiasm continued to grow and by early 2015 a formal project group was established.
 A first national workshop in August 2015 agreed on a formal kaupapa, a statement of principles which underpinned the work ahead.
-Economic and Social Research Aotearoa (ESRA) was born.
+ESRA was born.

-In the year since then, steady work has continued on developing the structures necessary to ensure the new organisation will grow sustainably and well despite a very low resource base.
+Since then, steady work has continued on developing the structures necessary to ensure the new organisation will grow sustainably over the long-term, despite a very low resource base.
 So far funding for ESRA has come principally from donations and automatic payments from individual supporters.
-This remains the foundation on which we depend for survival and growth although in future we will also look to funded research projects and organisational backers for support.
+Since ESRA’s launch in September 2016 the supporters’ network had grown to over 2,000 people.
+While supporters are the foundation on which we depend for survival and growth, we also look to funded research projects and organisational backers that support our kaupapa.

-Other activities which we will undertake in the first period post-launch include the organisation of conferences, workshops and public meetings; media work and public comment; the gradual extension of research areas and inquiry groups; the involvement of further research and organisational volunteers at a pace commensurate with our ability to manage their work; and fundraising, including seeking out opportunities for contracted research.
+Other activities which we are undertaking include the organisation of conferences, workshops and public meetings; media work and public comment; the gradual extension of research areas and inquiry groups; the involvement of further research and organisational volunteers at a pace commensurate with our ability to facilitate their work; and fundraising, including seeking out opportunities for contracted research.

-At this stage we are physically located in Auckland, in the same building as jobs and welfare activist group Auckland Action Against Poverty, which means we keep very closely in touch with our activist roots as well as with our university friends.
-We intend to gradually become a more fully national organisation with organised nodes operating in centres other than Auckland, but this will take time to develop.
-We are also keen to develop meaningful linkages with individual left think tanks and transnational left think tank networks internationally.
+At this stage we have research nodes in Auckland and Wellington, and we intend to gradually become a more fully national organisation with organised nodes operating in other centres, but this will take time to develop.
+We are also working to develop meaningful linkages with individual left think tanks and transnational left think tank networks internationally.

-We are a national left think tank in Aotearoa whose work includes:
+We are a national left think tank in Aotearoa whose objective includes:

 - Developing an intellectual armoury for the radical left, based on high quality research and the development of theory relevant to the antagonisms and contradictions of our place and time.